-Complaint Topic # Received in 2021
+Complaint Topic # Received in 2022

-Accounting, Auditing and Financial Reporting 13
+Accounting, Auditing and Financial Reporting 14

-Business Integrity 59
+Business Integrity 49

-Environment, Health and Safety 58
+Environment, Health and Safety 73

-HR, Diversity and Workplace Respect 257
+HR, Diversity and Workplace Respect 327

-Misuse, Misappropriation of Corporate Assets 25
+Misuse, Misappropriation of Corporate Assets 16

 Forced Labor 0

-Total 412
+Total 479

-ELEVATE Supplier Assessment - 2021/2022
+ELEVATE Supplier Assessment - 2022

-In 2019, Kellogg partnered with ELEVATE to develop a comprehensive long-term, data driven responsible sourcing strategy that addresses salient rights risks within priority Tier 1 ingredient and packaging supply chains.
+In 2019, Kellogg partnered with ELEVATE to develop a comprehensive long-term, data-driven responsible sourcing strategy that addresses salient rights risks within priority Tier 1 ingredient and packaging supply chains.
 For the first two phases of this program, we concentrated on segmentation and categorization of in-scope suppliers and execution of risk assessments for prioritized Tier 1 supplier sites.

-Based on the initial segmentation results, Kellogg and ELEVATE partnered with 16 suppliers representing 27 individual site locations to administer four types of risk assessments.
+Based on the initial segmentation results that identified 46 priority sites, Kellogg and ELEVATE partnered with 16 suppliers representing 27 individual site locations to administer four types of risk assessments.
 Each site location was assigned at least one assessment type.
-The type of assessment administered was chosen based on criteria such as geographical location, primary facility operation, migrant worker presence, and inherent social risks.
+Overall, 30 assessments were deployed.
+The type of assessment administered was chosen based on criteria such has geographical location, primary facility operation, migrant worker presence, and inherent social risks.
 These assessments included: